 Where the conservatee does not have an estate plan, a petition for substituted judgment may be brought to obtain a court order putting one in place.
 Where appropriate for Medi-Cal planning, an order may be obtained making an immediate gift of the conservatee’s residence to their children or others, subject to an occupancy agreement allowing the conservatee to continue living in the residence for the rest of their lives.

 The court will require an inventory and appraisal identifying the conservatee’s assets and their value, followed by annual or bi-annual accountings to allow the court to periodically review the conservator’s management of the estate.

-Conservatorships are expensive; the conservatee’s estate will ultimately bear the costs of the attorney fees both for the conservator’s attorney and the PVP, and for the fees charged by the conservator.
-A well-drafted estate plan which includes a comprehensive durable power of attorney and advanced health care directive executed by the proposed conservatee prior to incapacity, can often prevent the need for a conservatorship.
+Conservatorship should be avoided whenever possible.
+They are expensive; the conservatee’s estate will ultimately bear the costs of the attorney fees both for the conservator’s attorney and the PVP, and for the fees charged by the conservator.
+Fortunately there are different approaches which can be taken to ensure that your family members don’t need to go to court in case you ever become incapacitated.
+Options can include:

 If ultimately a conservatorship is required, having experienced legal counsel is incredibly important to protect the conservatee.
 Efficiency is important, and therefore proper strategizing by knowledgeable counsel can reduce the time and cost associated with a conservatorship proceeding, as well as prevent potential lawsuits before they start.

 Call David Lee Rice, APLC, at 310-402-2844 or contact us online for more information about conservatorships.

 What Sets Us Apart?